-Even though import of the old mercs is decreasing, it would be very difficult to find another country that is as densely filled with the silver star badged cars as this one.
-Of course if you look closely you might find other means of transport here: Toyota Land Cruisers , Mercedes-Benz W124's (did not see a single W123), French creations from the 1980s and mule pulled carriages.
-All these vehicles excluding the mules are commonly considered unbeatable.
+Even though the import of the old mercs is decreasing, it would be very difficult to find another country that is as densely filled with the silver star badged cars as this one.
+Of course, if you look closely, you might find other means of transport here: Toyota Land Cruisers , Mercedes-Benz W124's (did not see a single W123), French creations from the 1980s and mule pulled carriages.
+All these vehicles, excluding the mules, are commonly considered unbeatable.
 Maybe at some point they will be replaced with the ever-growing Japanese cars from the 2000’s.

 When we got in our 1980s Mercedes 190D cushy seats and turned the key it seemed that the engine is just getting ran in.
 It started and idled like in the car ad descriptions.
 All was well besides it: silent bump collecting ride, small traces of rust on the rear wheel arches and a few unsmooth driving results at the front.